learn-co-curriculum/java-mod-5-jpa-crud/README.md

 ```

-Run `JpaReadStudent.main` to query the student table to confirm the update:
+Run `JpaRead.main` to query the student table to confirm the update:

 ```text
 Student{id=1, name='Jack', dob=2000-01-01, studentGroup=DAISY}